engineering87/SharpConnector/README.md

 [![Github license](mit.svg)](https://github.com/engineering87/SharpConnector/blob/master/LICENSE)

 # SharpConnector
 SharpConnector is a general purpose multiple connector to NoSQL database.
 It simplifies the integration with the NoSql database by unifying the operations in a single interface without the need to develop specific logic for each connector.
+SharpConnector is a **.NET Standard** library.

 ### How it works
 SharpConnector provides access to **CRUD** operations to NoSql databases with *<Key, Value>*, abstracting the interface from the implementation. **Insert, Get, Delete, Update** operations are currently exposed to the following databases: